 - Offset new builds and costly equipment upgrades

-Through ISO 50001, the International Standards Organisation (ISO) provides a framework of requirements for compliance, which have been categorised into 4 areas – PLAN, DO CHECK and ACT.
+Through ISO 50001, the International Standards Organisation (ISO) provides a framework of requirements for energy compliance, which have been categorised into 4 areas – PLAN, DO CHECK and ACT.

 These 4 areas address critical aspects of energy performance including the energy use, measurement, documentation, reporting, design and procurement practices, as well as other variables affecting energy management that can be measured and monitored.

 If compliant with the ISO 50001 standard, your facility or organisation be able to demonstrate proof of the following: